 For example, with street photography, I think it’s best to first hone in on your portrait photography and landscape photography skills so you can develop basic composition skills and knowledge of lighting and shadows.

 Evaluate your current skill set and be honest with yourself.
-By knowing your current strengths and weaknesses as a photographer, it will allow you to know what areas you need to focus on before diving into a particular niche.
+Knowing your current strengths and weaknesses as a photographer, it will allow you to know what areas you need to focus on before diving into a particular niche.